Roboy/roboy_NRP_deep_rl/README.md

 This may take a few hours - mind the advice on not using pip package versions.

-Create virtual environment for deep reinforcement learning packages. https://virtualenv.pypa.io/en/stable/ Avoid using ' sudo ' to install packages in the venv.
+Create virtual environment for deep reinforcement learning packages. https://virtualenv.pypa.io/en/stable/ Avoid using "sudo" to install packages in the venv.
 Make sure to isolate using '--no-site-packages'.

 In the virtual environment created: